 During the 2016–2017 school year, there were about 450,234 high school men’s soccer players and about 39,888 college men’s soccer players across all divisions.
 Of these college athletes, a total of 12,531 soccer players were on D1 and D2 rosters.
 About 2,664 of them were international athletes, accounting for 21.3% of men’s college soccer roster spots at the D1 and D2 level.

-Insider tip: Athletes who aren’t able to get the men’s soccer scholarship they’re looking for should try searching for school one level lower.
+Insider tip: Athletes who aren’t able to get the men’s soccer scholarship they’re looking for should try searching for a school one level lower.
 Top athletes at every division level will always receive more scholarship money than those who are role players on their team.

 Colleges at the NCAA D1, NCAA D2, NAIA and Junior College levels can all offer scholarships.
 How many scholarships are available at any given school depends on how many scholarships the coach has committed, whether they are a fully funded program, how the program likes to use their scholarship money and several other factors.
 Read below to learn more about the opportunities at each division level.